Mud, Mountains, and Mules

 October 14, 2023 - Day 7

-Bid farewell to Italy this morning and transfer to Florence Peretola Airport (FLR) for individual flights back to the United States.
+Bid farewell to Italy this morning and transfer to Florence Peretola Airport (FLR) or Pisa International Airport (PSA) for individual flights back to the United States.

 Rose Garden Palace